-The regiment was established in 1970 as a single battalion unit by merging The Lancashire Regiment (Prince of Wales’s Volunteers) and The Loyal Regiment (North Lancashire).
+The regiment was established in 1970 as a single-battalion unit by merging The Lancashire Regiment (Prince of Wales’s Volunteers) and The Loyal Regiment (North Lancashire).

 The regiment returned to Cyprus for a year in 1983 as United Nations peacekeepers.
-Next, in 1984, it spent six years at Paderborn in Germany, moving from there to Northern Ireland for a four month deployment in 1987.
+Next, in 1984, it spent six years at Paderborn in Germany, moving from there to Northern Ireland for a four-month deployment in 1987.

 The regiment took part in the invasion of Iraq in 2003, remaining there for six months before returning to Cyprus the following year.

-The National Army Museum works together with Regimental and Corps Museums across the country to help provide a network of military museums for everyone to visit and enjoy.
+The National Army Museum works with a network of Regimental and Corps Museums across the UK to help preserve and share the history and traditions of the Army and its soldiers.

 Discover more about The Queen's Lancashire Regiment by visiting Lancashire Infantry Museum in Preston.